Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 Starting Microservices on local environemnt
 =====
 ### New & Existing Users
 The new repository contains a **start** script and few other scripts to bootstrap the new users with the required cloud resources.
 These scripts are used to create azure resources like Cosmos DB, IoTHub, Azure Stream Analytics etc. The start script is located in *scripts / local / launch* folder under root directory of the repository.
+If you have cloned azure-iot-pcs-remote-monitoring-java repository, the scripts folder is present under services submodule (folder).

 **Please Note:**
 *These scripts are executable in **bash shell only**.
 On windows these scripts can be run manually using* *Git Bash shell or by using Windows Sub system for Linux.
 The instructions to enable WSL are available* *[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).*